Ada-Developers-Academy/core-unit-1/big-o/problem-set-big-o.md

 ##### !end-answer
 ##### !explanation

 There is one loop in this method.
-The loop is run proportional to the length of `input_list`.
-With each iteration through the loop, half of the items in `input_list` are eliminated (either first half or second half) until either the value is found or the loop ends.
+The number of times the loop runs is proportional to the length of `input_list`.
+With each iteration through the loop, half of the items in `input_list` are eliminated (either the first half or the second half) until either the value is found or the loop ends.
 Since with each iteration through the loop, half of the values in the remaining sub-array are eliminated, the time complexity of this algorithm is _logarithmic_ or _O(log n)_ where _n_ is the length of the input parameter, test_array.

 ##### !end-explanation
 ### !end-challenge